-Training your dog to walk without a leash is not an easy task, therefore you need a LOT of patience.
-Trainers need to know that the dog will stop on every animal excretion they smell along the way, react on every animal they meet, get curious on every new things they discover, and be excited or scared on vehicles passing around.
-Knowing this facts, the trainer must build up trust and authority upon the dog to avoid accidents while training.
+Training your dog to walk without a leash is not an easy task, therefore you need a lot of patience.
+Trainers need to know that the dog will stop to smell every animal excretion along the way, react to every animal they meet, get curious about every new thing they discover, and be excited or scared of vehicles passing around.
+Knowing this facts, the trainer must build up trust and authority to avoid accidents while training.

 - Does your dog recognize his/her name?
-This is a very important factor for this training, you want the dog to follow and focus on you at all times but this is not what usually happens.
-Dogs are very curious creatures, it is not hard to find things that will interest them, even the slightest scents or movement can drive their attention away.
-In this situation, you need to call your dog's name to get their attention back to you.
+This is a very important factor for this training.
+You want the dog to follow and focus on you at all times but this is not what usually happens.
+Dogs are very curious creatures, so it is not hard to distract them.
+Even the slightest scents or movement can drive their attention away.
+If this happens, you need to call your dog's name to get its attention back to you.

 - Does your dog recognize your "angry voice"?
-The tone of your voice when you issue a command that your pet must obey is what I refer as an "angry voice".
+The tone of your voice when you issue a command that your pet must obey is what I refer as an "angry voice."
 This tone usually is much stronger than your normal voice.
-Whenever you use this tone your dog must stop whatever he/she is doing and show actions of submissiveness.
-Just like I said previously, a lot of things can attract your dog's attention away from you, and in some instances it is not enough to just call your dog's name especially when your dog is acting based on instincts (sensing danger, sexual attraction etc.).
-In this kind of situation the owner must use his/her "angry voice" to bring the dog back to his/her senses.
+Whenever you use this tone, your dog must stop whatever he/she is doing and attend.
+Just like I said previously, a lot of things can attract your dog's attention away from you, and in some instances it is not enough to just call your dog's name, especially when your dog is acting based on instincts (sensing danger, sexual attraction etc.).
+In this kind of situation, the owner must use his/her "angry voice" to bring the dog back to his/her senses.

 - How does your dog react to other people?
-In bringing your pet out for a walk you are surely going to come across other people and all sorts of them.
-People going to and from work, children running around and even people that will want to pat your dog's head.
-And you should know how your dog reacts to these people.
-Is your dog aggressive? scared? excited and trustful to others?
-If yes, then you may want to rethink walking your dog without a leash because your pet might bite people around obligating you to give away free rabies shots coupons or worse, your dog might go with another guy and have his/herself a new owner.
+In bringing your pet out for a walk, you are surely going to come across other people, and all sorts of them.
+People going to and from work, children running around, and even people that will want to pat your dog's head.
+And you should know how your dog will react to these people.
+Is your dog aggressive?
+Scared?
+Excited and trustful?
+If yes, then you may want to rethink walking your dog without a leash because your pet might lose control.
+Or your dog might follow a stranger home and have itself a new owner.

 - How does your dog react to other dogs?
 Aside from other people, you and your pet may come across other animals; cats, birds and other dogs.
 And you should know how your dog reacts to these animals.
 Is your dog aggressive? scared? excited and want to chase other animals around?
 If yes, then you may want to rethink walking your dog without a leash because you may have to go in between a bloody dog brawl or lose your dog while he/she is chasing another animal.